pep-pig/Topology-optimization-of-structure-via-simp-method/README.md

 * Algorithm <br>
 The algorithm is simp method , and the filter is the same with 'top99 lines matlab codes'.
 The iteration method is OC.<br>
 Algorithm we used need some finite analysis data which we all extract from ANSYS <br>
+*Including*:
-Including: displacement,stress ,strain ,element strain energy , element volume ,element center coordinates ,element's nodes number , each element's adjacent elements which used in filter.<br>
+displacement,stress ,strain ,element strain energy , element volume ,element center coordinates ,element's nodes number , each element's adjacent elements which used in filter.<br>

 * Hyperparameter <br>
 There are two kind of hyperparameter in the algorithm:<br>
 material properties: Young's module and Poisson rate<br>
 If the total strain energy is too small ,you can increase Young's module so the algorithm will much more robust simp methond's hyperparameter : Rmin and move<br>
-Rmin is a pretty important hyperparameter which can determine your final results.
+*`--Rmin`:a pretty important hyperparameter which can determine your final results.
 As mentioned in sigmund's PHD thesis , Rmin is approximately the same as the minimun dimention in the toplogy<br>
+*`--move`:If your convergence curve vibrates you could decrease the value of move

 ## Benchmarks gallary
 we choose some benchmarks tested on our program and exihibit the results:<br>